 The Blind Boys of Alabama make up one of the premiere Gospel inspired groups in America, are well known, and are still very well received in concert appearances.
 One of their standards, Run On, was sung often by Elvis and was expanded by Elvis Presley in 1960 with a dozen stars from Rock and Roll music in an ensemble performance that is unforgettable.
 When I put that song on to play, I cannot stop listening to it.
 Presley's version of Run On may be one of the first Rock and Roll Gospel numbers.

 Cleveland - OHIO!

-With perhaps the exception of Pretty Thing, which is not as well promoted, all of the songs listed below have appeared on at least a Top 10, 25, 50 or 100 List somewhere.
-The lyrics to Bo Diddley’s Pretty Thing appear further below.
+With perhaps the exception of Bo Didley's Pretty Thing, which is not as well promoted, all of the songs listed below have appeared on at least a Top 10, 25, 50 or 100 List somewhere in America.

-In fact, four of these early performers became part of a group known as the Million Dollar Quartet at Sun Records on December 4, 1956.
+Four early rock performers became part of a group known as the Million Dollar Quartet at Sun Records on December 4, 1956.
 They were Carl Perkins, Elvis Presley, Jerry Lee Lewis, and Johnny Cash (inducted in 1992).
 The songs they recorded were finally released in the 1990s and included Gospel, Pop, and Country genre hits.

 Rock and Roll National Music Treasures

 1. Bo Didley - Pretty Thing, 1955.
 It entered the Top 40 Chart after his TV debut on the Ed Sullivan Show.
 Listen to the song in the accompany video.

 Didley also perfected the forerunner to rap music in a call and response argument type of song titled Say, Man sung with Jerome Green.

 2. Chuck Berry – Maybellene, 1955.

 3. Bill Haley and Big Joe Turner, separately - Shake Rattle and Roll, 1954